Italian-Canadian police operation targets 'ndrangheta mafia clan | DW | 18.07.2019

 Read more: Police target 'ndrangheta mafia in raids across Europe

 The 'ndrangheta is Italy's most powerful mafia group.
-It is believed to be the No. 1 trafficker of cocaine into Europe and in recent years has made inroads into Germany and North America.
+It is believed to be the number one trafficker of cocaine into Europe and in recent years has made inroads into Germany and North America.
 Originating in Calabria, in southern Italy, the secretive group consists of dozens clans that answer to senior leaders.

 Italian police said "for the first time" they discovered that suspected Canadian 'ndrangheta members were authorized to meet and take decisions in Canada, rather than in Italy.